Slaves in Egypt

-Exodus tells us that a new king who did not know Joseph was in power.
+This new king who did not know Joseph came to power.
 There is much speculation as to this king’s identity.
 We do not know exactly who this king might be.
 Archeologist have found clues but do not agree.
 Some suggest 1) Hyksos kings were Semitic people similar to Joseph in background and in 1300-1250 BC brought Joseph to power.
 They were then expelled by the Egyptian Pharaoh and turned against the Hebrews. or 2) An Egyptian Pharaoh installed Joseph as vizier and when the Hyksos arrived they enslaved the Hebrews around 1450 BC

 Take the quiz below and see how much you know about Exodus 1-2: 10

 1. Refer back to the Genesis 15: 12-16.
 How many years were predicted that Israel would be in a foreign land?
-How many years were the descendants of Jacob in Egypt from the time of Joseph to when Moses lead them out?
+How many years of enslavement did the descendants of Jacob experience in Egypt?
 What does this speak about God?